balena-io/debugging-masterclass/README.md

 Jan 13 11:05:20 dee2945 e374bbb9ddd4[765]: [1B blob data]
 ```

-If you're not examining the application's services then this output is fine, but
+If you're not examining the app's services then this output is fine, but
 usually enabling persistent logs allows us to examine what also might be
 happening in a service container that could cause an issue (for example, maybe
 the container is privileged and causing a reboot because it talks to the host